rajgoel/course-scientific-programming/02-lecture/slides.md

 ---

-### What can go wrong when calculating with fix point numbers?
+### What can go wrong when calculating with floating point numbers?

 ---